-Shannon M. Mora, Vice President
+Shannon M. Mora, Founder & President

 A native of Spokane, WA, Shannon attended the University of Washington in Seattle and received her Bachelor of Arts degree in Business Administration; double concentrating in Finance and Marketing.
 Always present was her exposure to Special Olympics as she cheered her sister, Whittney, and her teammates on at local, regional and state games.